artsy/eigen/docs/developing_a_feature.md

 ### Overriding a feature flag

 To test your feature on a physical or virtual device, you will need to override the feature flag from the admin menu.
-For iOS this can be done by logging in to the app with an admin account and either shaking your physical device or clicking Device > Shake in the Simulator menu bar.
+For iOS this can be done by logging in to the app with an admin account, enabling developer mode in Profile > About and tapping "Version" 7 times quickly, then either shaking your physical device or clicking Device > Shake in the Simulator menu bar.

 ### Writing test with a feature flag